jimmytricks/przu-gridsome/posts/building-przu.md

 ```
 Next up is to install Eslint, Vetur and GraphQL, all of which can read more thoroughly [here](https://gridsome.org/docs/dev-tools/).
 This helps with debugging and creating code, especially with graphql queries as it gives syntax highlighting.

 Now we want to split our posts between blog posts and websites.
-In pages create seperate Posts.vue and Blogs.vue.
+In pages create separate Posts.vue and Blogs.vue.
 Here is an example for a list of blogs:

 ```
 <template>